Srija616/translatePoshanTracker/README.md

 4. indicTrans adds certain character like %s or (s) before or after translations.
 While the translation itself is correct, but this could affect the Bleu and CHRF scores.
 5. There is a difference in the amount of data for each language which can affect the scores.
 This was due to differences during extraction of data from website.
 6. While absolute scores may not paint a correct picture, comparison of the scores for Helsinki and indicTrans is in sync with my own obeservations of data.
 IndicTrans is significantly better than Helsinki-NLP/opus-mt-mul-en.

+Observations for the project
+1. While cleaning data for each language was not difficult however ensuring that all data gets extracted from the website and aligning it with the English text was challenging and required looking at each csv individually.
+After manually cleaning a number of languages, I could see patterns and guesstimate the indices and text around which the alignment could have gone wrong.
+I have not delved deeper into why this was particularly happening in some of the languages (since the errors were not consistent across the languages), looking at how the website adds these data could help.